|40th MRASA Toy Run - 9 December 2018|

 onto the Freeway, turning off at the Callington exit and following the designated

-route to Callington Oval, arriving at approx. 12 noon.
+route to Callington Oval, arriving at approximately 12 noon.

 Speeds will remain lower than posted limits: about 40 kph in the suburbs, initially about 60 kph on the Freeway to enable riders who are separated by traffic lights to catch up so that we can present a spectacular mass of motorcycles, then 80 kph to the Callington exit.